 Your vagus nerve is the main “off switch” for your body’s stress response.
 When it’s active, it sends calming signals that slow your heart rate, deepen your breathing, relax your muscles, and tell your brain that you’re safe.

-In anxiety disorders, this vagal “brake” isn’t working properly.
+In anxious thoughts disorders, this vagal “brake” isn’t working properly.
 Your stress system activates too easily and stays activated too long.
 Even when you consciously know there’s no danger, your body keeps responding as if there is.

 Nurosym delivers precisely calibrated electrical signals to your vagus nerve through your ear.
 This directly activates the neural pathway that shifts your nervous system from fight-or-flight mode to rest-and-digest mode—without requiring conscious effort.

-- Works at the brainstem level modulating the primary stress control centers before anxiety signals reach conscious awareness
+- Works at the brainstem level, modulating the primary stress control centres before anxious thought signals reach conscious awareness.

-- Produces measurable physiological calming observable through reduced heart rate, increased heart rate variability, and normalized stress hormone patterns
+- Produces measurable physiological, calming effects observable through reduced heart rate, increased heart rate variability, and normalised stress hormone patterns.

 “It helps me achieve a state of tranquility similar to meditation.
 The shift is subtle, but I notice feeling more at ease.”